 The Company has a separately designated audit committee of the Board of Directors established in accordance with the Exchange Act.
 Rachna Bhasin, Alvin Bowles, Fazal Merchant, Patrick Q. Moore and Robert S. Prather, Jr. currently serve as members of the Audit Committee, and Mr. Moore serves as its chairman.
-Our Board of Directors has determined that Mr. Prather is an "audit committee financial expert" as defined by the SEC and is independent, as that term is defined in the Exchange Act and the listing standards of the New York Stock Exchange.
+Our Board of Directors has determined that Mr. Prather and Mr. Merchant are "audit committee financial experts" as defined by the SEC and are independent, as that term is defined in the Exchange Act and the listing standards of the New York Stock Exchange.